UltimaHoarder/UltimaScraper/README.md

     Default = "%d-%m-%Y"

-    If you live in the USA and you want to use the incorrect format, do the following:
+    If you live in the USA and you want to use the incorrect format, use the following:

-    "date_format": "%m-%d-%Y"
+    "%m-%d-%Y"

 multithreading: